 All these elements are reflected in the album where each song is amazing on its own...

-The album opens with an explosion with "Welcome to the Jungle", which tells the story of Los Angeles's dark side, especially in reference to young artists trying to find fame there, like the friends from Guns who learned it in the flesh.
+The album opens with an explosion with "Welcome to the Jungle", which tells the story of Los Angeles's dark side, especially about young artists trying to find fame there, like the friends from Guns who learned it in the flesh.
 It is interesting to note that Axl wrote the lyrics to the song while visiting Seattle which gave him some perspective and a source for comparison.
 When the song was first released in 1987 it was unsuccessful in the US.
 The band released it again in October 1988, after the single "Sweet Child O 'Mine" became a hit and by then it was already a big hit.
 Eventually, he used a transcription of a Les Paul '59 guitar attached to a Marshall JCM amplifier and was able to achieve the desired result.

 Continuing with the craziness to the second track, "It's So Easy": a song written by Duff along with West Arkeen who also helped write the songs "Patience", "The Garden" and "Yesterdays".
 This is the first single released from the album, a surprising choice given that the album is steeped in bigger hits.
 The song tells of the band's condition with a depleted bank account and difficulty making money, but what was very easy for them was "girls".